JuliaAstro/Orbits.jl/docs/src/gettingstarted.md

 ### SkyCoords.jl

-These ephemerides can be translated into SkyCoords easily-
+These ephemerides can be translated into [SkyCoords](http://juliaastro.org/SkyCoords.jl/stable/) easily

 ```@example kep
 using AstroAngles